mo

 Crime scene investigation (CSI) is a field of forensic investigation that intrigues many people.
 In this occupation, individuals look at the evidence left behind at a crime scene to determine what may have happened and who might have been involved.
 For this reason, documenting evidence is very important, and this is just one of the many components of instruction provided within a CSI program.
 If you are interested in CSI, you may want to choose from one of the following common paths:

-• Option 1: Seek a certificate or associate degree (two years).
+Option 1: Seek a certificate or associate degree (two years).

-• Option 2: Complete a bachelor’s degree (optional, two to four years).
+Option 2: Complete a bachelor’s degree (optional, two to four years).

-• Option 3: Be accepted into a police academy.
+Option 3: Be accepted into a police academy.

 Certification can be a valuable tool in showing potential employees that you know CSI.
 Some organizations offering certification include the International Association for Identification (IAI) and the International Crime Scene Investigators Association (ICSIA).
 Because certification requirements vary, it is best to contact the specific organization beforehand to fully understand the steps that need to be taken.

-Occupational Demand for Forensics Professionals in Missouri
+Occupational Demand and Salary Data for Forensics Professionals in Missouri

 The outlook is even brighter for residents of MO.
-Projections Central (2023) found that demand for forensic science technicians in Missouri specifically is expected to grow 15.6 percent between 2020 and 2030.
+Projections Central (2024) found that demand for forensic science technicians in Missouri specifically is expected to grow 10.7 percent between 2022 and 2032.

 The largest cities in Missouri include Kansas City, St. Louis, and Springfield.
-Job opportunities could be best in these simply because there are more organizations to offer employment and more opportunities for people to commit crime due to larger populations.
+Job opportunities could be best in these simply because there are more organizations to offer employment and more opportunities for people to commit crimes due to larger populations.
 In fact, Kansas City has a population that exceeds more than 500,000.
 In St. Louis, the population is more than 270,000 and the St. Louis County Police Crime Laboratory serves nearly 90 municipal county police agencies and numerous federal ones.
 It has been functioning since 1966 and could offer entry-level occupational points.

 Other agencies offering opportunities could be: